kwea123/gaussian_splatting_notes/README.md

 # https://github.com/graphdeco-inria/gaussian-splatting/blob/main/scene/gaussian_model.py#L215
 ```

-To project the gaussian onto a 2D image, we must go through some more computations to transform the attribues to 2D:
+To project the gaussian onto a 2D image, we must go through some more computations to transform the attributes to 2D:

 ### 1-1.
 Compute derived attributes (radius, uv, cov2D)